affiliatepayday/affiliatepayday.github.io/index.md

 To see the rotator in action [click here](https://afpayday.com/payday/1/) or visit the side link "affiliate payday product".

 Product rotator will load a new product once every 10 minutes.

+If you want to learn more and understand how our members work together for the success of each other you can [JOIN AFFILIATE PAYDAY](https://afpayday.com) here.